mardeltri/RoboND-Rover-Project/README.md

 ### Project objective

 The main purpose of this project is to develop a program to move a Rover autonomously.
 First, we will focus on detecting navigable and non-navigable terrain.
 Later, we will program the algorithms to command the rover in order to map the navigable terrain.
-In addition, given that there are rock samples in the scenario, we will write a function to detect these rocks and we will define an autonomous mode to collect them.
+In addition, given that there are  sample rocks in the scenario, we will write a function to detect these rocks and we will define an autonomous mode to collect them.

 [//]: # (Image References)